Prune back your long hopes.

 So bad!
 1) Literally seize someone, literally mention the possibility of their imminent death:

-Grab somebody sexy, tell 'em: 'hey,
+Grab somebody sexy, tell 'em: 'hey,2) Be here today, literally gone tomorrow

 give me everything tonight;